Racopokemon/ImageSort/README.md

 * ***The one dir up button does not work if it starts in E:/, but in the meantime E is ejected***
 * ~~Bug right now: on my desktop there is a folder where a set of broken images at some point disable the arrow key input etc~~ (didnt null check exception message, fixed now)
 * Option to also cycle all subfolders!
+* Implement the option for "open with" in windows.
+If this is chosen, don't show the launcher (?) and dont show it once you finish?

 ## Gallery
 * ~~Make F5 also reload all images!
 Otherwise there is no chance to update images themselves, if they have been updated~~